-This condiment is sometimes referred to as “Prepared Mustard” to help distinguish it from other parts of the mustard plant, such as the seed (either whole or powdered) or the leaves.
+The condiment made from mustard seed is referred to technically as “prepared mustard” to help distinguish it from other parts of the mustard plant, such as the seed (either whole or powdered) or the leaves.

-Most people prefer cooking with French Mustards as opposed to, say, American or English Mustards, as American and English Mustards are either very tart or really pack a wallop, whereas French Mustards are more subtle.
+Most people prefer cooking with French prepared mustards as opposed to, say, American or English prepared mustards, as American mustards and English mustards are either very tart or really pack a wallop, whereas French mustards are more subtle.

-Turmeric is often added to Mustard to augment the yellow colour.
+Turmeric is often added to prepared mustard to augment the yellow colour.

 Instead of buying many jars of differently-flavoured prepared mustard, you may wish to consider buying one or two plain jars, and to small amounts of it add the flavouring yourself — such as honey, etc — as you need it.

-1 teaspoon mustard, prepared = 5 grams / ml
+1 teaspoon mustard, prepared = 5 g / ml

 Keens Mustard was founded in 1747.
 Colman’s Mustard, made by Jeremiah Colman, was founded in 1814.